archway-network/archway/x/rewards/spec/07_client.md

 #### rewards

 Get the current credited dApp rewards for an account.
-Those rewards are "ready" for the *withdraw* operation.
+Those rewards are "ready" for the *withdrawal* operation.

 Usage: